gammons/grantammons.me/source/articles/2015-12-08-keep-an-engineering-manifesto.html.markdown

 ---
 title: Keep an Engineering Manifesto
 date: 2015-12-08 13:15 UTC
+tags:
+  - processes
-tags: engineering leadership
+  - leadership
-cover: manifesto.png
-page: blog
+comments: true
 ---

 At [PipelineDeals](https://www.pipelinedeals.com) we have an engineering manifesto.
 Our manifesto is the backbone of what we stand for as a team.
 They are high level, core underpinnings of our team's culture.
 They read like team-level objectives, but they trancend any time-based measurement.
 They are here for the life of the company.